ncatlab/nlab-content/pages/1/1/0/5/25011/content.md

 ## In constructive mathematics

 In constructive mathematics, the notion of field bifurcates into multiple notions.
-The definition given above results in a possibly trivial [[Johnstone residue field|residue field]] in the sense of [Johnstone77](#Johnstone77).
+The definition given above results in a possibly trivial [[weak Heyting field]].
 However, there are also possibly trivial [[Heyting fields]] and possibly trivial [[discrete fields]].

 ### Possibly trivial Heyting fields